Transmission systems specialist Valeo talks CVW through a fitting guide of a pull type clutch with snap on/snap off mechanical bearing.

 According to Valeo, a pull type clutch with snap on/snap off mechanical bearing replacement consists of six main stages:

-3. Fitting pressure plate cover assembly and driven plate
+- Fitting pressure plate cover assembly and driven plate;

 The generic tools you will need to operate a successful fitting operation safely are:

-Valeo’s replacement clutch kit is composed of three components: pressure plate cover assembly, driven plate and mechanical release bearing and always includes a fitting instruction.
+Valeo’s replacement clutch kit is composed of three components: pressure plate cover assembly, driven plate, and mechanical release bearing, and it always includes a fitting instruction.